 100 Million Campaign

-Inspired by the strength and impact of former child slaves who have now become successful rescuers themselves, 100 Million will give every young supporter the opportunity to become a change maker.
-Through supporting and empowering youth for youth mobilization, the campaign hopes to increase global compassion and understanding, and create a world where all young people are safe and learning in school not earning to survive.
+Inspired by the strength and impact of former child slaves who have now become successful rescuers themselves, 100 Million supports youth activists around the world to stand up for the most marginalized children and young people and helps them to mobilize to end violence against children, eradicate child labor, and ensure education, they can break the cycles of illiteracy, poverty and violence so that every young person in the world has the chance to fulfill their potential.
+Through supporting and empowering youth for youth mobilization, the campaign works to increase global compassion and understanding, and create a world where all young people are safe and learning in school not earning to survive.

 On September 11, 2017 Kailash Satyarthi, along with hundreds of youth, launched the Bharat Yatra, an 11,000 km march across 22 Indian states in 35 days, which sparked a national dialogue on child trafficking and sexual abuse.
 More than 800,000 people participated in 200 plus events that took place across India engaging young people, government officials, policy makers, faith leaders, civil society organizations, law enforcement personnel, teachers, students, the media, business leaders and the public at large all calling for the prioritization of children in India’s national and state policies.
 In just 4 months, the Yatra resulted in more than 1.4 million people pledging to make India safe for children.
 The Bharat Yatra is part of the global 100 Million Campaign, a global youth mobilization initiative working to ensure every child is free, safe and educated.